 In all cases, the Superintendent in consultation with the Essential Services Director has the authority to suspend, cancel or reroute bus service if it is deemed that the safety of staff, students or the general public is in jeopardy.

-Bus service in a certain area is to be cancelled by 6:30 AM by the school administrator when the temperature reaches -40°C without the wind or -48°C with the wind as measured by Environment Canada Data.
+Bus service in a certain area is to be cancelled by 6:30 AM by the Director of Essential Services when the temperature reaches -40°C without the wind or -48°C with the wind as measured by Environment Canada Data.

-This communication must be posted to the schools’ website and Facebook page.
+This communication will be posted on the Bus Status App, schools’ website and Facebook page.

 When road conditions such as ice from freezing rain create an unsafe driving condition, or in blizzard condition and there is excessive accumulation of snow during the storm, the decision to cancel a bus route rests with the Superintendent in consultation with the Director of Essential Services.